PATH between New Jersey and Manhattan

 PATH is the rail system that connects New Jersey to Manhattan.
 There are two lines: one running from the One World Trade Center in Lower Manhattan to Newark and Hoboken in New Jersey, the other running from 33rd Street in New York to Hoboken and Journal Square in New Jersey.
 Travelling from New Jersey to New York needn’t take too much time.
 A train ride will take anywhere between 10 and 30 minutes:

 |Journal Square (via Hoboken) – 33rd St||27 minutes|

 Click here for details of the PATH routes.

-Please note: In 2019 and 2020, the PATH train’s World Trade Center Station will be closed on weekends (excluding major holidays).
+Please note: through 20 December 2020, the PATH train’s World Trade Center Station will be closed on weekends (excluding major holidays).
 Service to World Trade Center will terminate at the Exchange Place Station.

 Tickets for PATH